Maj. Kira Nerys: "Frontier medicine"?

 - And later there was Fort Apache, The Bronx about a police station in the middle of a Wretched Hive.

 - King Arthur: Arthur and his dwindling number of warriors serve at a Roman outpost near Hadrian's Wall (the Roman Empire's Northern most border until the end of Roman occupation in 410) in Britain in 467.

 - The Next Generation -Patlabor- continues to follow the SV2's use of their HQ outside the city since they're now operating on minimal personnel due to the economic recession in the early 2000s.

-- Ravenous takes place primarily at Fort Spencer, which is an example of this trope; it's in the mountains of the Western U.S. frontier of the 19th century.
-However, as the story goes on, it becomes very clear that the danger comes from the other settlers, and not the native people on the other side of the border.
+- Ravenous takes place primarily at Fort Spencer, which is an example of this trope; it's in the Sierra Nevada mountains, which at the time the film is set, mark the United States' western frontier.
+However, as the story goes on, it becomes very clear that the danger comes from the other settlers and not the native people on the other side of the border.

 - Saturn 3: The eponymous agriculture research station starts out staffed only by Adam and Alex, later joined by the psychotic Benson and his Killer Robot Hector.
 This place is visited by a Mile-Long Ship twice a year, and it has periods of 22 days when all radio signals are blocked by the giant planet.
 As Major Adam lampshades it: "When they want to give the solar system an enema, Saturn 3 is where they stick the tube."